Slip-And-Fall Accident and Injuries

 When corporate facilities fail to keep their property safe for the public, the results can be catastrophic, and not only result in injuries and medical bills, but permanent problems, loss, and difficulties for people for the rest of their lives.

-If you or a loved one was injured in a slip-and-fall accident, contact our Florida premises liability lawyers at Douglas & Carter today to find out how we can help you start on the path to recovery.
+If you or a loved one was injured in a slip-and-fall accident, contact our Jacksonville, Florida injury lawyers at Douglas & Carter today to find out how we can help you start on the path to recovery.